 If the degree has not been conferred, and the work has not been completed by the end of the term three calendar years after the grade Incomplete has been assigned, and during which the student has not been in academic residence, then the grade Incomplete shall remain on the student’s record, unless the course is repeated.
 The three-calendar-years limit for the completion of courses assigned the grade Incomplete shall apply to all and only those courses in which the grade Incomplete is assigned on or after September 1, 2010.

 Incomplete Grade Removal

 You may replace an 'I' grade with a passing grade and receive unit credit and grade points provided you satisfactorily complete the coursework as specified by the instructor by the end of the third succeeding term of academic residence.
-To remove the incomplete, you must contact the instructor offering the course who will initiate the Incomplete Grade Change via the online Grade Change Tool.
+To remove the incomplete, you must contact the instructor offering the course who initiates the Incomplete Grade Change via the online Grade Change Tool.
 For more information, see Grade Changes.
-Upon the completion of the online grade change, the professor or the department offering the course will submit the online petition to the Office of the University Registrar.
-Students can use OASIS to see pending and past grade changes submitted on their record.
+Upon the completion of the online grade change, the professor or the department offering the course submits the online petition to the Office of the University Registrar.
+Students can use OASIS to see pending and past grade changes submitted on their records.